Sleep medicine is a far-reaching, multi-specialty field that incorporates a broad number of disorders including:

 Mayo Clinic's campus in Jacksonville, Florida, offers a one-year Sleep Medicine Fellowship designed for physicians who are interested in developing diagnostic and clinical expertise in the field of sleep medicine.

 The practice of sleep medicine is closely aligned with the growth of mobile health technology and the spread of telemedicine.
 Our fellowship is primarily an outpatient practice that comprises three major activities: consultative/management outpatient visits, reading/interpreting sleep studies, and increasing the use of home sleep testing.

-Our fellowship practice is based in the Center for Sleep Medicine in the Basso Building at Mayo Clinic's campus in Jacksonville, Florida.
-The center features an integrated outpatient clinic and laboratory facility offering eight state-of-the-art video-EEG capable polysomnography beds and a multispecialty team of seven highly engaged faculty from the fields of pulmonary medicine, neurology, and neuropediatrics.
+Our fellowship practice is based in Mayo Clinic's Center for Sleep Medicine in the Basso Building at Mayo Clinic's campus in Jacksonville, Florida.
+The Florida Sleep Disorders Center features an integrated outpatient clinic and laboratory facility offering eight state-of-the-art video-EEG capable polysomnography beds and a multispecialty team of seven highly engaged faculty from the fields of pulmonary medicine, neurology, and neuropediatrics.